5 Questions To Improve Sales

 5. Is the website professional in appearance & layout?

-A website is often the first impression a visitor has of a business.
-Many companies may have a great product or service.
-As well, many of these businesses may even have great content and information on their website.
+- as well, many of these businesses may even have great content and information on their website;

 Instead consumers will opt for the professional looking website; a business that appears to be well established and has invested time and money into making their online appearance look professional and trustworthy.